-Specifically, companies in the top 25 percent in gender diversity were likely to out-earn companies in the bottom 25 percent in gender diversity by… 25%.
+Specifically, companies in the top 25 percent in gender diversity were likely to out-earn companies in the bottom 25 percent in gender diversity by… 25 percent.
 Also, the top ethnically and culturally diverse companies out-profited the least ethnically and culturally diverse companies by 36 percent and outperformed their industry medians by 50 percent.

 Companies need to make an effort to recruit board members and executive leadership from a range of backgrounds.
 While contributing to the diversity of thought in the most important space, it also clearly leads to better results financially.

 2. Diverse businesses can capture new markets better

 According to a 2013 study, more diverse companies are 70% more likely to enter and capture new markets.